 Take the metro to Disneyland Paris

 Personally, we did not do this, but if your family loves Disney, this is going to be one of the top things in Paris for kids.
 I love this post from Global Munchkins that explains what a visit to Disneyland Paris looks like.
 It’s easy to reach from the city, so if your kids love Disney, make time for a day trip.

 Try a river cruise on the Seine

-Day or night, a cruise on the Seine is a magnificent way to see the city.
+Boat tours on the Seine are a magnificent way to see the city day or night.
 We took a dinner cruise with Bateaux Parisiens which included a 3 course meal and drinks as we sailed from the Eiffel Tower down to the Musée d’Orsay and looped around.
 Although it rained for part of the ride, it was a romantic way to see the city at night.
 Another option is to take the local water taxi (Batobus) which makes stops at most of the major monuments along the Seine.

 Explore the Paris parks and gardens